 What is a mortgage calculator?

 A mortgage calculator helps estimate your monthly mortgage payment.
 With our mortgage calculator, you simply enter the home price, your down payment, the property zip code, your credit score and what's most important to you when choosing a loan.
-After plugging in the numbers, the calculator provides your estimated total mortgage payment, including principal, interest, taxes and insurance.
+After plugging in the numbers, the calculator provides your estimated total mortgage payment, including principal, interest, private mortgage insurance (if applicable), taxes and insurance.

 15- and a 30-year mortgage: What’s the difference?